epfl-dojo/dojo-data/README.md

 EPFL dojo data for events, announcements, archives and maybe more...

 ## Infos
 We use [https://hjson.org](https://hjson.org) to have a human writable/readable format for data.
-Then, `*.json` file are generated into the src folder.
+Then, `*.json` files are generated into the ./src folder.

-## HJson
+## Usage
 1. install https://hjson.org
-2. generate JSON file with hjson:
+2. generate JSON files with hjson:
-`for i in *.hjson; do hjson -j $i > src/"${i%.*}".json; done`
+`for i in *.hjson; do hjson -j $i > src/"${i%.*}".json; done` or `hjson -j links.hjson > src/links.json`